Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Introduction

-To quantify the accuracy of the pairwise perturbation approximated algorithm, in Section~\ref{sec:error}, we provide an error analysis for both the MTTKRP and TTMc operations.
-For both operations, we first view the ALS procedure in terms of pairwise updates, pushing updates to least-squares problems of all tensors as soon as any one of them is updated.
+To quantify the accuracy of the pairwise perturbation algorithm, in Section~\ref{sec:error}, we provide an error analysis for both MTTKRP and TTMc operations.
+For both operations, we first view the ALS procedure in terms of pairwise updates, pushing updates to least-squares problems of all factor matrices as soon as any one of them is updated.
 This reformulation is algebraically equivalent to the original ALS procedure.
-We can bound the absolute error of the way pairwise perturbation propagates updates to any right-hand side due to changes in any one of the other factor matrices for both MTTKRP in CP and TTMc in Tucker decompositions.
-To leading order in the magnitude of the change $\epsilon$, (or if restrcting attention to order three tensors) the absolute error corresponds to a relative error bound based on a matrix condition number.
-In addition, for the TTMc operation in Tucker decomposition, we derive a 2-norm relative error bound for the overall right-hand-side (as opposed to updates thereof) of $O(\epsilon^2)$ that holds when the residual of the Tucker decomposition is somewhat less than the norm of the original tensor.
-Finally, we derive a Frobenius norm error bound of $O(\epsilon^2(s/R)^{N/2})$ for TTMc, which assumes only that HOSVD~\cite{de2000multilinear,tucker1966some} is performed to initialize Tucker-ALS (which is typical).
+If the relative change to each factor matrix since pairwise perturbation operators were constructed is bounded by $O(\epsilon)$, we can bound the absolute error of the way pairwise perturbation propagates updates in MTTKRP/TTMc calculations due to changes in any one of the other factor matrices.
+For order three tensors, this absolute error bound yields a relative error bound that depends on a matrix condition number.
+For the TTMc operation in Tucker decomposition, we derive a 2-norm relative error bound for the overall TTMc calculations (as opposed to updates thereof) of $O\left(\epsilon^2\right)$ that holds when the residual of the Tucker decomposition is somewhat less than the norm of the original tensor.
+We also derive a Frobenius norm error bound of $O\left(\epsilon^2(s/R)^{N/2}\right)$ for TTMc, which only assumes that \textit{higher-order singular value decomposition} (HOSVD)~\cite{de2000multilinear,tucker1966some} is performed to initialize Tucker-ALS (which is typical).
+In addition, in the appendix, we show that for the CP decomposition, if the factor matrices have changed by $O(\epsilon)$ in norm, the relative error in pairwise perturbation for the overall MTTKRP calculation is bounded by a term that scales with $O\left(\epsilon^2\right)$ and a tensor condition number.
+However, we demonstrate that in the worst case scenario, for decomposition of any large tensor, this tensor condition number can be infinite.